Hopf bimodules for bialgebroids: Hopf modules, Hopf bimodules, and Hopf-Galois comodules

 where in \eqref{Nch1} the {\em Takeuchi-Sweedler} subspace (or product) $U \times_A N$ is defined as

 Similar to the considerations above, it follows from \eqref{Nch4} and \eqref{Nch6} that the translation map

 turns the right $U$-comodule $(N, \rho_N)$ we started with into a left one, which justifies the terminology {\em left} Hopf-Galois comodule.
-Again, in case $U_\ract$ is $A$-projective, invertibility of the Galois map of a left $U$-comodule is automatic if $U$ is a {\em left} Hopf algebroid, or explicitly
+Again, invertibility of the Galois map of a left $U$-comodule is automatic if $U$ is a {\em left} Hopf algebroid, or explicitly

 such that